-For rights in other territories please contact my foreign rights agent, Francesca Davies at Lutyens and Rubinstein, here.
+For foreign rights enquiries please contact my foreign rights agent, Francesca Davies at Lutyens and Rubinstein, here.

 Lyntons is inspired by The Grange (the house in the picture above), in Hampshire, a fascinating Greek Revival style house, managed by English Heritage.